vault27/Foundation/paloalto.md

 ## RMA

 The most difficult is to restore config, sync with HA node, restore connection with Panorama and successfully Push from Panorama.

-All interfaces are disconnected except Mgmt.
+- All interfaces are disconnected except Mgmt
 - Version of RMA device should be the same
 - Do a Factory reset of new RMA device
 - Backup failed device if available